Overview

 the Custody Rule because we do not hold, directly or indirectly, a client’s funds or securities, nor do we have the

-custodians as defined under the Custody Rule.
+as defined under the Custody Rule.
+Clients will engage an independent broker-dealer/custodian to maintain their

 INSTITUTIONAL ACCOUNTS

-For institutional Clients that we provide only investment advisory services, we do not have, nor are we deemed to
+advisory services, we do not have, nor are we deemed to have, custody of a client’s assets under the Custody Rule

-funds or securities, nor do we have the authority to obtain possession of them.
-Such client funds or securities are
+because we do not hold directly or indirectly, a client’s funds or securities, nor do we have the authority to obtain

-maintained by unaffiliated qualified custodians as defined under the Custody Rule.
+under the Custody Rule.

 For Clients that we act as the investment adviser and our affiliate, TCG Administrators, serves as the third party